lunchbag/hugo-blog/content/posts/practical-career-advice-for-engineers-who-aspire-to-be-solo-founders.md

 The point is, build something from scratch.
 It can be anything.
 This started as a one pager and it slowly grew with interest.
 While it didn't go anywhere significant, I learned a ton and worked out the muscle of "learning by doing".
 Your first few projects may not end up being the breakthrough ones but they are invaluable in experience.
 It will also help you get used to putting yourself out there and launching things.

-**Take a sabbatical**
+## **Take a sabbatical**

 It's important to take a sabbatical to strip away the biases that exist in your current environment.
 If you were to ask me when I was living in San Francisco why I would want to start a company, my honest answer would probably be something related to boosting my ego, gaining clout among my Silicon Valley peers, or making a ton of money so I could afford a little condo in the Mission.

 I moved out of San Francisco for good and took significant time off before settling back down in Toronto in 2017.
 I sought after experiences I knew I would never come across otherwise.
 I ended up living in various abodes in Northeastern Thailand, among the poorest villages in the country.
 I also spent time in the French countryside where wages are low, and cost of living was manageable.
 It reminded me of the other joys in life– family, nature and community.

 Being in a totally new environment helped me see almost right away that I wanted to end back up in Toronto, not San Francisco.
+Everything I wanted when I was back in San Francisco was in the framework of that environment.
 That I wanted to be closer, both physically and emotionally, to my parents– a thought that rarely came up during the hustle of San Francisco.
 I realized I never wanted to work for someone else again and seeing as I had the best summer of my life with very little spending, that money wasn't as crucial to my happiness as I thought it would be.